Moira is very old. It has been know by many names in the past – including Moirath, Moyragh and Moyra.

 Another one close to the quarry on the Lurgan Road was levelled years ago.
 You can see it numbered 15 on the map below.

-Forts and crannogs were all means of security in a rural and often barbarous society.
+Forts were means of security in a rural and often barbarous society.
 The area close to Lough Neagh and the River Lagan was always likely to be visited by those who wanted to dominate or destroy.
-Over the centuries the Moira area has been the scene of battles and has endured much adversity before becoming a desirable place to live.

 It is thought that these forts that give Moira its name.
 The likely origin of the name Moira may have come from the Irish “Magh Rath” (the Plain of the Ring Forts).
 But it could also mean the “plain of prosperity” or “plain of rivers or fords.”
 Perhaps the most natural translation, since the village was a meeting-point of routes north, south, east and west, was “plain of wheels.”